|UM SPH Home > Global Health at UM SPH|

 GPH Student Field Experience

-In summer 2012, SPH's Global Public Health Initiative sent 21 students to 13 countries.
+In summer 2013, SPH's Office of Global Public Health sent 26 students to 16 countries.
 Students in most U-M SPH master degree programs are required to complete an internship or field experience in global health between their first and second year.
-Many apply for SPH global public health initiative internship awards to help fund this requirement.
-Click on the images below to see more detail regarding some of these experiences: